dxclub/3puzzles3suspects/index.md

 ## Evidence Puzzles

-Here are the evidence files we found, if you're in a team, we highly recommend each take one puzzle so that you can succeed in finding the person responsible for this crime!
+Here are the evidence files we found, if in a team, we highly recommend each take one puzzle so that you can succeed in finding the person responsible for this crime!

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for